pgtipping/Synthalyst/memory-bank/activeContext.md

    - Added language selector component
    - Improved error handling and display
-   - Enhanced content display with model information
+   - Enhanced content display with clear formatting
+   - Removed all model information from user-facing interfaces

 5. **Database Updates**:
    - Added language and modelUsed fields to KnowledgeEntry and LearningContentEntry models
+   - Model information is stored for internal analytics only

 ## Next Steps